 The author maintaining correspondence about the submission is responsible for distributing the information regarding the procedure of the manuscript consideration in the journal to all other co-authors, approved the final version of the paper and agreed to its submission for publication.

 Authors should disclose in their manuscript any financial or other current conflicts of interests that might be construed to influence the results or conclusions presented in the submitted paper.
 Potential conflicts of interests which should be disclosed by all means include the following: employment, consulting, stock ownership, receiving honorariums, paid expert testimony, patent application or patent registration, grants, and other funding.
 Potential conflicts of interests shall be disclosed at the earliest stage.

 Authors shall immediately notify the editor in case of discovering a mistake in their paper which has been submitted for publication, accepted for publication, or has already been published.
 Authors must retract the paper or correct inaccuracies at their earliest opportunity.

 The author can withdraw a submission from consideration at any stage before signing a license agreement and is obliged to notify the editorial office about it.

 The author must comply with the requirements for the article style.
 Read more: Article Style Guidelines.

 Authors should bear in mind that publication of illustrations (photos, maps, document reprints, etc.) requires a written permission of the copyright owner or its current holder.
+The privacy rights must always be observed.
 Read more: Article Style Guidelines.

 All sources of research funding, including direct and indirect financial assistance, shall be specified in a special footnote.